 The potential of the River Tees corridor will be utilised as a key feature.
 The significance of the international importance of the Teesmouth and Cleveland Coast Special Protection Area and Ramsar site will continue to be recognised.
-The provision of leisure and recreation facilities as part of the Green Blue Heart and the River Tees ParkTees Heritage Park will provide more open space accessible to the public, improve the opportunity for water-based facilities and enhance the area's landscape and biodiversity.
+The provision of leisure and recreation facilities as part of the Green Blue Heart and the River Tees Park will provide more open space accessible to the public, improve the opportunity for water-based facilities and enhance the area's landscape and biodiversity.
 A high quality network of urban parks and green spaces within the conurbation will contribute to a better quality of life for all, while the surrounding rural areas will continue to be a valued asset, with the Tees Forest increasing the percentage of woodland cover.
-The strategic gaps and green wedges that prevent the coalescence of built-up areas will be retained as important components, forming part of wildlife corridors and these will continue to make a valuable contribution to biodiversitybe improved and managed to strengthen their value.
+The strategic gaps and green wedges that prevent the coalescence of built-up areas will continue to make a valuable contribution to biodiversity.
 Opportunities for conservation and enhancement of the natural environment and the biodiversity of the Borough, in addition to creating new habitat, will be exploited.